 “The crash damaged your spine more than I intended, but we can fix that.
 Dr Arush will fit you with a speech synthesiser now, then we’ll get your hands working better, maybe even your left arm.
 Then we’ll start developing that brain.
 You’re going to be a star, Connor, a saviour.”

-As the big man’s words sink into Connor’s disbelieving brain, a hunch-backed Indian man approaches, smiling mildly.
-The bald giant, who is not a nurse Connor realises with horror, winks at the doctor and squeezes Connor on the shoulder.
+The big man’s words sink slowly into Connor’s disbelieving brain.
+A hunch-backed Indian man wearing a white lab coat approaches, smiling mildly.
+The bald giant, who Connor finally realises with horror is not a nurse at all, winks at the doctor and squeezes Connor on the shoulder.

 Connor tries desperately to protest – to speak – but no words form, just agonised screeches from his ruined throat.

 “I can see you’re excited to talk,” says the doctor, with a glance at the big man.
 “We must get to work.”